kognise/overengineering/README.md

 `colors`, `stylesheets`, and `font_stack` can be provided if you wish to make the embed's design more closely match your site.

+the link color should have good contrast with your website background and white.

 ## embed

 to embed the webring on your site, replace `<name>` with your site's name, of course: